 They’re our best friends.
 The hiking buddy on active days and the cuddle companion on lazy ones.
-The loyal sidekick and occasionally, they deal with the same anxiety we do.
+The loyal sidekick and occasionally, they deal with the same stress we do.

-Today we’re going to talk about CBD dog treats, what we’ve found on natural solutions to your pet’s anxiety and whether or not your should buy CBD dog treats online,
+Today we’re going to talk about CBD dog treats, what we’ve found on natural solutions to your pet’s stress and whether or not your should buy CBD dog treats online.

 Have you ever been feeling down and your pup picks up on it?